-Individualized career services within the Arkansas Workforce Centers vary across the region, but all the offices offer a full line of activities to prepare jobseekers for the modern workforce, including the soft skills and technical skills training required by Arkansas employers.
+Individualized career services within the Arkansas Workforce Centers vary across the region, but all the offices offer a full line of activities to prepare jobseekers for the modern workforce.
+They address many of the soft skills and technical skills training Arkansas employers require such as:

-- 1. Workforce Centers provide the following career services including outreach, intake and orientation; initial assessment; labor exchange services; eligibility determination; referrals to programs; performance and cost information; information on unemployment insurance; financial aid information and follow-up services. - 2.
+- 4. Workforce Centers provide the following career services including outreach, intake and orientation; initial assessment; labor exchange services; eligibility determination; referrals to programs; performance and cost information; information on unemployment insurance; financial aid information and follow-up services. - 5.
 Labor exchange services must also provide labor market information to the individuals seeking services.
-The information must be accurate and include information on local, regional and national labor markets, such as job vacancies; the skills necessary to obtain jobs within In-demand occupations and related earning potential and opportunities for advancement in those occupations - 3.
+The information must be accurate and include information on local, regional and national labor markets, such as job vacancies; the skills necessary to obtain jobs within In-demand occupations and related earning potential and opportunities for advancement in those occupations - 6.
 Workforce Centers and partners must provide appropriate services for individuals to obtain or retain employment.
-These services include, but are not limited to Individual Employment Plan (IEP), career planning and counseling, comprehensive assessment, occupational skills assessment, short-term prevocational services, internship and work experience, including transitional jobs and industry partnerships, workforce preparation, out-of-area job search, English language acquisition and financial literacy.
+These services include, but are not limited to Individual Employment Plan (IEP); career planning and counseling; comprehensive assessment; occupational skills assessment; short-term prevocational services; internship and work experience, including transitional jobs and industry partnerships; workforce preparation; out-of-area job search; English language acquisition and financial literacy